Corflu

+The venue for the 2026 Corflu will be selected at the 2025 Corflu.

 Corflu is a small, informal convention with a single track of programming.
 Corflu's traditions include choosing the Guest of Honor randomly from the attendees and electing past presidents of the Fan Writers of America (which never has a current president).
 The Fan Activity Achievement Awards (FAAns) are presented annually at Corflu, and since 2010 a Lifetime Achievement Award has also been presented.